ASSOCIAZIONE ITALIANA NOMADI DELL’AMORE ETS

 - initiatives of social participation, solidarity commitment, designed to promote the encounter and exchange of an intercultural nature between peoples;

-- the promotion of training activities that foster the growth of a culture of social solidarity, in particular on the issues of respect and education for the world;
+- The promotion of educational activities that favor the growth of a culture of social solidarity in particular regarding issues of respect and education on becoming world citizens;

 - the promotion of intercultural exchange and encounters between peoples through “travel-sharing” in full respect of individualities, cultural identities and the context in which one finds oneself;